 The Office of Student Account Services releases overages for students who have funds in excess of what is owed on their student account.
-This is an ongoing process that begins on the first day of classes each term.
+This is an on-going process that begins the first week of classes each term.
 Funds are released via wire transfer, to the student's personal banking account if the student has completed the "Direct Deposit" process on CaneLink.
 For those students who choose not to use Direct Deposit, the funds are released via check and mailed to the student's permanent address on a weekly basis.